 Remus was sprawled out on the floor, trying to finish up an essay, but kept being interrupted by Sirius throwing paper planes at him.
 Sirius was sitting at his desk, not even acting like he was doing homework, reading his Playboy magazine and every so often, creating a paper plane with the pages of women he didn't think made the cut and throwing them at Remus.
 Peter was sitting against the headboard of his bed, focusing hard on his Muggle Studies homework, periodically lifting up his head to ask Lily questions.
 James was sitting on the floor, leaning up against his bed, reading the Daily Prophet, stroking Lily's hair whose head was resting in his lap reading a book.

-Lily glanced around the room and snickered.
+Lily glanced around the room curiously.
 "Wow, I think this is the longest you guys have ever been quiet when in the same room together."

-"No, it's just because we can't talk about the usual stuff we talk about because you're here," Sirius snickered, flashing him a look.
+"No, it's just because we can't talk about the usual stuff we talk about because you're here," Sirius snickered, flashing her a look.

 Lily rolled her eyes.
 "But you're certainly willing to read Playboy in front of me."